Introduction

 The following command will help us to create devkit dependency in our application.

-If you are facing this same issue after the installation of dev kit, then you need to uninstall and install the Angular CLI.
+If you are facing the same issue after the installation of the dev kit, then you need to uninstall and install the Angular CLI.

 App Component

-Components are the basic UI building block of an Angular app.
-So here we can see there is an "app" component generated under the "src -> app" folder in "angular-app" application.
+Components are the basic UI building blocks of an Angular app.
+So here we can see there is an "app" component generated under the "src -> app" folder in the "angular-app" application.
 If you are using Angular CLI, it will auto-generate all the files that are relevant to your basic application.
-For example, in the following screenshot, the app folder contain such auto-generated files as - css, spec, ts, and module.
+For example, in the following screenshot, the app folder contains such auto-generated files as - CSS, spec, ts, and module.

 Angular Serve